TrustLevel/Grant_Review_Tool/docs/fund14_analysis/REX_architecture/Proposal_Evaluation_System_TL_DR.md

-# REX System: TL;DR
+# Proposal Evaluation System: TL;DR

 ## What is REX?
-The **REX (Reputation-Expertise) System** replaces simple averaging with intelligent weighting based on reviewer track record and expertise.
-Instead of treating all opinions equally, REX asks: "How much should we trust each reviewer's opinion?"
+Our proposal evalution system replaces simple averaging with intelligent weighting based on reviewer track record and expertise.
+Instead of treating all opinions equally, the systems asks: "How much should we trust each reviewer's opinion?"

-## The Problem REX Solves
+## The Problem We Solves
 **Traditional systems**: Expert (6/10) + Novice (9/10) + Unengaged (8/10) = 7.7/10 average

-The REX system fundamentally changes this by asking: **"How much should we trust each reviewer's opinion?"**
+The system fundamentally changes this by asking: **"How much should we trust each reviewer's opinion?"**

-Instead of equal weighting, REX calculates a dynamic trust score for each review based on two key factors:
+Instead of equal weighting, we calculates a dynamic trust score for each review based on two key factors:

 **Reputation (R)**: How reliable is this reviewer?
 **Expertise (Ex)**: How qualified are they for this specific proposal?